-A question has been on my mind for some time, and it has come to the fore recently with the resignation of Pope Benedict and the protections he is afforded by hiding out within the Vatican.
-If the Vatican was granted sovereignty by the State of Italy, why, then, can’t the status simply be revoked?
+A question has been on my mind for some time, which came to the fore after the resignation of Pope Benedict over the ever-growing global scandal of sexual abuse and coverup, concerning the diplomatic privileges the Vatican is afforded as a nation state: If the Vatican was granted sovereignty by the State of Italy, why, then, is the status not revocable?
 Surely, that which can be bestowed can be taken back just as easily.

-The change in circumstances I envision, one having a radical effect, is the increasing secularization—that annoying phenomenon that scares the bejesus out of the Vatican Princes who constantly moan and wail against the waning of their power—of European and world society.
+A change in circumstances having a radical effect, is the increasing secularization of European and world society.
 Italy, being a heavily Catholic country, both when this treaty was signed in 1929 and now, is unlikely any time in the near future to rescind the Lateran Treaty and revoke the sovereignty of the Vatican; but, perhaps there is hope for the future as secularism gains ground there.

 However, other secular countries that maintain diplomatic relations with Vatican City could simply refuse to continue recognizing the Vatican’s sovereignty.
 This game of recognition is a diplomatic grey area.
 Take for instance the status of the People’s Republic of China, which, until 1971, was not considered to be the legitimate government of China in the United Nations, as Taiwan was the officially recognized party.
 Ironically, the Vatican and the PRC do not recognize each other in this international game of petty politicking, given that the Vatican maintains diplomatic relations with Taiwan.

-World governments, their leaders and constituents, are no longer the brainwashed, religious automatons who let religious doctrine guide their every waking decision and signed these pacts with the Vatican in order to pretend playing at diplomacy with this archaic self-styled City State.
-Therefore, in my opinion, this highly increased secular world society constitutes a radical change in circumstances, grounds upon which to abrogate the existing treaties between other nations and the Vatican, effectively ending the diplomatic protection the Church hides behind while granting safe refuge to fugitive pedophiles and their complicit protectors.
+A growing majority of citizens in Western nations are no longer beholden to religious doctrines which guide their decision-making; note the recent sea-change in (previously heavily Catholic) Irish socio-political attitudes with reversals on gay marriage, abortion and blasphemy.
+This highly increased secular world society constitutes a radical change in circumstances, grounds upon which to abrogate the existing treaties between other nations and the Vatican, effectively ending the diplomatic protection the Church hides behind while granting safe refuge to fugitive pedophiles and their complicit protectors.